Straus Family Creamery Founder and Organic Dairy Farmer Albert Straus is the oldest son of Bill and Ellen Straus.

 Albert Straus kept innovating after transitioning his farm to organic and starting the Creamery.
 After detecting GMO contamination in his certified organic purchased animal feeds, Straus developed a GMO testing and verification program in 2005.
 Every source of feed for cows on the Straus dairy and the eleven other local, organic family farms that provide milk to the Creamery is tested for GMOs.
 When the Non-GMO Project emerged in 2010, Straus Family Creamery became the first creamery in the country to be verified.

-Albert Straus continues to be a leader in sustainable farming practices, broadening the vision of environmentalism, sustainable practices and stewardship of the land, while also embracing the benefits of modern technology.
+Albert Straus continues to be a leader in sustainable organic farming practices, broadening the vision of environmentalism, sustainable practices and stewardship of the land, while also embracing the benefits of modern technology.
 The resulting innovations include a methane digester, which converts cow waste into renewable energy for on-farm vehicles including the first full-scale electric feed truck; a carbon farming program, designed to measure and optimize carbon capture; and the first-of-its-kind trial at his farm in 2021 testing red seaweed to dramatically reduce enteric methane emissions.
 These climate-positive farming practices are part of Albert Straus’ carbon-neutral dairy farming model goal.

 Albert Straus plans on reaching his carbon-neutral dairy farming model goal on the Straus Dairy Farm soon and expanding the model to the 11 other supplying dairy farms in 2030.
 Blue Ocean Barns’ red seaweed recently received regulatory approval.
 The Straus Dairy Farm is the first organic dairy farm committed to using this red seaweed when the certified organic feed becomes available at scale.

 The regulatory approval is a turning point—a pivotal moment for dairy farmers struggling to keep their farms viable while reducing their climate impact and for the future of dairy farming.